 Check For Additional Problems

 After you’ve checked every single section of your weed eater for damages, it’s now time to start the engine and check whether your weed eater works optimally.
-This step will ensure that your trimmer lasts for a long time without getting damaged.
+This step will ensure that your trimmer lasts for a long time without getting damaged and keep it from running rough or bog down.

 Start the weed eater and run it at normal speed to check for any vibrations or abnormal sounds in the engine.
 Check for any broken parts, loose connections, or wrong wiring.
 Ensure that the shock-absorbing parts are in perfect condition, as they play a major role in arresting the vibrations produced when the machine is trimming.